Obesity Prevention and Control Program

-The following is a description of the Obesity Prevention and Control Program’s SFY13 current initiatives and activities.
+The following is a description of the Obesity Prevention and Control Program’s SFY14 current initiatives and services.

 Play Every Day & Healthy Futures Campaign

 Educating the Public

-The OPCP is inspiring children and families to be more physically active through a public education social marketing campaign and a school-based physical activity challenge.
+The program is inspiring children and families to be more physically active through a public education social marketing campaign and a school-based physical activity challenge.

 Play Every Day!

-OPCP launched the Play Every Day campaign to deliver strategic, Alaska-specific, high-impact messages focused on raising awareness about childhood obesity in Alaska and encouraging parents and families to prioritize daily physical activity for maintaining a healthy weight and overall good health.
+The Play Every Day campaign delivers Alaska-specific messages focused on raising awareness about childhood obesity in Alaska and encouraging parents and families to prioritize daily physical activity for maintaining a healthy weight and overall good health.

-Play Every Day uses community and school events, as well as television, radio, print, bus, online and other marketing resources, to create a sustained social marketing campaign aimed at increasing youth and family physical activity and participation in the Healthy Futures Challenge and physical activity events, and reducing sugary drink consumption.
+Play Every Day uses community and school events, as well as media and other marketing resources, to create a sustained campaign aimed at increasing youth and family physical activity and participation in the Healthy Futures Challenge and physical activity events, and reducing sugary drink consumption.

-Healthy Futures, now the signature program of the Alaska Sports Hall of Fame, encourages kids to build the habit of daily physical activity through three main programs:
+Healthy Futures, now the signature program of the Alaska Sports Hall of Fame, encourages kids to build the habit of daily physical activity through three main efforts:

 - Running a Physical Activity Log Challenge through Alaska elementary schools, and awarding prizes that promote physical activity to children who complete the challenge.

 - Supporting community physical activity events by making them fun and affordable for families.
 These recreational events offer no- to low-cost safe physical activity opportunities.
 Simply by participating, all kids are rewarded with medals and cheers.

 - Working with positive, physically active Alaska role models, including Olympian Kikkan Randall, Lars Flora, Holly Brooks, and Aelin Peterson; national hockey stars Scott Gomez, Joey Crabb and Tim Wallace; and Yukon Quest dog sled champion Aliy Zirkle.